background

 However, a “good” NOI is relatively subjective and contingent on several factors, including the property type, the location, and the current state of the real estate market.

-Still, as a general rule of thumb, rental properties that generate positive NOI figures in excess of comparable properties are perceived positively in the market.
+Still, as a general rule of thumb, a rental property that generates a positive NOI in excess of comparable properties is perceived positively by market participants.

 On the other hand, a property with a negative NOI signifies the property is unprofitable, and thus costs more to operate the property than the amount it earns in income on behalf of the investor.